Air France-KLM to invest 1 billion euros into low-cost brand

-The plan will create up to 250 new pilot jobs by 2019 and grow Transavia's fleet to over 100 aircraft from around 50 at present, Chief Executive Officer Alexandre de Juniac told French daily newspaper Les Echos.
+The plan will create up to 250 new pilot jobs by 2019 and grow Transavia's fleet to over 100 aircraft, Chief Executive Officer Alexandre de Juniac was quoted as telling French daily Les Echos in the newspaper's Wednesday edition.

 A spokesman for Air France-KLM confirmed the report.